Yakimeshi vs. Chahan: Japanese Fried Rice Dishes

-These Japanese fried rice, Yakimeshi and Chahan are similar in appearance but different in various respects.
+The Japanese fried rice dishes Yakimeshi and Chahan are similar in appearance but different in various ways.

-Yakimeshi is made with steamed plain rice, flavored typically with oyster sauce and Dashi soup stock.
+The Japanese dish Yakimeshi uses steamed plain rice, typically flavored with oyster sauce and Dashi soup stock.

-On the other hand, Chahan is a Japanese stir-fry originating from China, so the dish is usually offered by Chinese-style restaurants and often cooked in a wok.
+On the other hand, Chahan is a Japanese stir-fry originating from China.
+So the dish is usually offered by Chinese-style restaurants and is typically cooked in a wok.

-Chahan is made with steamed plain rice and seasoned typically with soy sauce and sesame oil.
+Chahan prepares steamed plain rice, typically seasoned with soy sauce and sesame oil.
 Unlike Yakimeshi, eggs are added before the rice is fried.

-Other typical ingredients for Chahan are bits of Charshu roast pork, shrimps, crab meat, green onions, onions, and green peas.
+Other typical ingredients for Chahan are bits of Charshu roast pork, shrimp, crab meat, onions, green onions, and green peas.